 Kawagoe Festival

-The festival isn’t just about spectacle; it connects the past with the present.
-Originally a unifying event in Edo times, it helped communities organize and draw strength from shared cultural identity.
-Today, locals continue this tradition with pride, handing it down to future generations.
-Walking the streets as the colorful curtains (kōhaku-maku) go up and the energy builds is a moving experience — one that honors both history and community spirit.
+However, the Kawagoe Festival is not just about the spectacle; it is a celebration that bridges the past and present.
+Originally established as a unifying event during the Edo period, it gave communities a sense of connection and collective strength through shared cultural traditions.
+Today, the festival continues to be a symbol of local pride, passed down through generations.
+Walking through the streets as the colorful curtains (kōhaku-maku) rise and the excitement builds is a deeply moving experience — one that honors the rich history of Kawagoe while celebrating the enduring spirit of community.

 When

-The Kawagoe Festival is held every year on the third Saturday and Sunday of October.
+• The Kawagoe Festival is held annually on the third Saturday and Sunday of October.

 Getting there